from collections.abc import Callable, MutableSequence, Sequence, Mapping

 for transform in self.transforms:

-data = transform(data, **kwargs)
+data = transform(data, stage=stage, **kwargs)

 return data